Natalie Choquette - Diva, Opera Comedienne

 "Love is in the Air"

-Choquette kicks off her new year with a visit to West Vancouver on Saturday, February 12, and Abbotsford on Sunday, February 13, for “Love is in the Air”, the latter a Valentine’s benefit concert at the Abbey Arts Centre for the Central Valley Academy of Music.
-She will transform into her many characters as she presents favourite operatic arias from La Traviata, Norma, Madame Butterfly, Cavalleria Rusticana and Barber of Seville, and songs from the Broadway hits Les Misérables, West Side Story and Porgy and Bess.
+And that season kicks off with visits to West Vancouver and Abbotsford for “Love is in the Air”, the latter being a Valentine’s benefit concert at the Abbey Arts Centre for the Central Valley Academy of Music.
 Joining her on stage will be West Vancouver’s Pacific Spirit Choir, directed by Gerald van Wyck, the Abbotsford Youth Orchestra, conducted by Calvin Dyck, and faculty members and students from CVAM.

 Be forewarned, this is not your normal operatic event.
-“This is a grand concert, orchestra and choir – with surprises,” adds Choquette who has been entertaining audiences around the world since 1993 with her own brand of energetic humour and brilliant voice.
+“This is a grand concert, orchestra and choir – with surprises,” adds Choquette.
 “Oh yes... no surprise, no fun!”
 Those surprises come in comedic skits that involve members of the orchestra, conductors, audience - and costumes.

 The costume department